 A claimant controverts a case by filing a Petition to Controvert, Form B-5,11.
 The Commission provides written notice of that filing to the employer/carrier.
-2012 Legislative Amendment-For injuries on or after July 1, 2012, in cases in which no indemnity or medical benefits have been paid, a claimant is required to file medical records supporting the claim along with the Petition to Controvert; however if a statute of limitations is about to run, claimant shall file them within 60 days of the filing of the Petition.
+In cases in which no indemnity or medical benefits have been paid, a claimant is required to file medical records supporting the claim along with the Petition to Controvert; however, if a statute of limitations is about to run, claimant shall file them within 60 days of the filing of the Petition.

-The employer/carrier's Answer, B-5,22, is due within twenty three days of the date the Commission mails the Petition to Controvert to the employer/carrier, and its cover letter will show the date that the Answer is due.
+The employer/carrier's Answer, B-5,22, is due within twenty-three days of the date the Commission mails the Petition to Controvert to the employer/carrier, and its cover letter will show the date that the Answer is due.
 The Answer should be filed by a licensed Mississippi attorney, and should contain any affirmative defenses that the employer/carrier intend to raise.